Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ammonia - a product of protein metabolism, is formed in all tissues.
-The largest amount of ammonia (80%) is formed inside the intestines under the influence of bacteria.
-Nitrogenous compounds such as amino acids, uric acid, urea in the presence of bacterial enzymes (protease, urease, amine oxidase) are metabolized to ammonia.
+Ammonia is a product of protein metabolism, formed in all tissues.
+The largest amount of ammonia (80%) is formed inside the intestine under the influence of bacteria.
+Nitrogen compounds such as amino acids, uric acid, urea in the presence of bacterial enzymes (protease, urease, amine oxidase) are metabolized to ammonia.
 Ammonia is also formed in the cells of the intestinal mucosa from glutamine.
 Metabolism of ammonia to urea occurs in the liver during the ornithine cycle.
-This process can be disrupted both as a result of hyperproduction of ammonia in the intestine, and, due to the reduction of its transformation into urea in the pathology of the liver.
+This process can be disrupted both as a result of hyperproduction of ammonia in the intestine, and due to a decrease in its conversion to urea in liver pathology.

-Reference values for the concentration of ammonia (ammonia nitrogen) in serum
+Reference values for serum ammonia (ammonia nitrogen) concentration

 Age |